6 Reasons the Silk Road Is Your Bucket List Tour for 2025

 At once secluded and sprawling, Central Asia’s rugged peaks, sweeping sands and age-old cities come together on the Silk Road.
 Its interconnected trade routes open a window to a world apart.
 While navigating such exotic landscapes may seem daunting, the Golden Eagle Luxury Train makes it doable.

-Lesser known than the alpine railways of Switzerland, Sri Lanka’s tea country train or South Africa’s Rovos Rail safari, this Orient-bound express boasts a portal to both the Golden Era of rail travel and the days of China’s Han Dynasty.
-Settle into an opulent old-world suite, unpack only once and watch the scenery roll by as you cover far-flung sights in next-to-no time.
+Lesser known than the alpine railways of Switzerland, Sri Lanka’s tea country train or South Africa’s Rovos Rail safari, this Orient-bound marvel boasts a portal to both the Golden Era of rail travel and the days of China’s Han Dynasty.
+Settle into an stylishly modern suite (complete with ensuite), unpack only once and watch the scenery roll by at an unhurried pace that allows ample time for you to appreciate all the far-flung sights to come.

 What is the Silk Road?